ManjuSarvepalli/AI-Tools-and-Frameworks/README.md

 Ensure Lab2_labeler.py and Lab2_labels.csv are in the same directory.
 Run the program using: python Lab2_labeler.py
 Label the images using the graphical interface.
-CSV for structured data output

-OS library for file iteration
+The output CSV file will update automatically.